 The last two planets of the solar system, Neptune and Uranus are so far away from the Sun that no considerable heat reaches them.
 Neptune is 2.8 billion miles away from the Sun and is the farthest planet.
-Uranus is 1.8 billion miles away from the Sun and is the second last planet from the Sun.
-Uranus is not the farthest planet from the Sun still holds the record of lowest recorded planet temperature.
+Uranus is 1.8 billion miles away from the Sun and is the second last planet.
+Uranus is not the farthest planet from the Sun but still holds the record for the lowest recorded planet temperature.
 Uranus has thus earned the title of ‘coldest planet in the Solar system’.

 Uranus- the coldest planet in the Solar system

 Uranus is the coldest planet in the Solar system.
 The lowest temperature recorded on Uranus is as low as -224°C/-371°F. However, when it comes to average temperatures, Neptune is the coldest planet.
-The average temperature on Neptune is -201°C/-329.8°F while the average temperature on Uranus is -195°C/-319°F.
+The average temperature on Neptune is -201°C/-330°F while the average temperature on Uranus is -195°C/-320°F.

 Why is Uranus so cold?